Costs of the WFI Fellowship

 The 6-month Fellowship Program fee is $10,000 USD.
 A matching grant is available to cover 50% of the Fellowship program fee, so the cost to the applicant is $5,000 USD.

 Once you are accepted into the WFI Fellowship Program, a formal letter of acceptance will be emailed to you along with an invoice for the program.
-You are required to pay a $250 USD non-refundable deposit within two weeks (14 days) of your acceptance into the program.
+You are required to pay a the Fellowship Fee in full 30 days upon receiving the invoice.
 Please read the Fellowship Fee Payment and Refund Policy document for details of fellowship fee payment to WFI.

 You must have a Social Security Number to receive your monthly stipend.
 You can apply for a number upon arrival in the US, but it may take anywhere from 2-4 weeks before your number is sent to you.
-Please bring enough funds to cover at least your first months’ living costs until you can be put on payroll to receive your stipend.
+Please bring enough funds to cover your first months’ living costs until you can start receiving your fellowship stipend.

 J-1 Visa Exchange Visitor Program Fees

 Separate from the WFI Fellowship Program Fee are the J-1 visa program application fees.
 Like the Fellowship Program Fee, there are matching funds to cover 50% of the J-1 visa program fees.
 Fellows will pay 50% of the visa program application fee directly to Experience International (EI) and WFI pays the other 50% of the visa fees directly to Experience International.
 There are other fees associated with the visa that are the responsibility of the applicant.
 Please download and read the J1 Visa Exchange Visitor Program Fees document for a complete breakdown of the J-1 Visa Exchange Visitor Program costs.
 These fees are charged by EI and/or the US government and are not under our control and are therefore subject to change.

 Visa Program Application Procedure